wish-wish/luarad/README.md

 the funny thing is kang, it say this is not not change from, it's wired, so the project is dead, are you happy? https://marketplace.visualstudio.com/items?itemName=cjoy.luarad&ssr=false#review-details
 <br/>
-let theother's see it. the beginner is harded.  be a parent, don't talk without thinking.
+to kang.  let theother's see it. the beginner is harded.  be a father man, don't talk without thinking.

 luarad=Rapid Application Develope using lua script.<br/>
 LuaRad is cocos2d-x lua binding debugger,support code complete<br/>